 Julie Bull & Marie Mander.
 The secretaries provide administrative support to the practice, processing hospital referrals, private letters, insurance reports, etc. They will help with any questions relating to these matters.

-Wendy Hamnett, Debbie Lambert & Charlotte Baldwin.
-Wendy, Debbie and Charlotte deal with the daily letters received by the practice and amalgamate them with patient records.
+Wendy Hamnett, Debbie Lambert, Charlotte Baldwin, Tracy Hackney and Jan Hill.
+The workflow team deal with the daily letters received by the practice and amalgamate them with patient records.
 They also carry out audits.

 The District Nursing Team visit patients who are housebound and who need dressings and nursing care in their own home.
 They are based at Trentside Clinic, Stone and can be contacted on 01785 811471